mufflyt/mystery_shopper/README.md

 5. Data Anonymization: All collected data should be properly anonymized and securely stored to protect participants' privacy.
 Researchers should ensure that any identifiable information is removed or encrypted, reducing the risk of unintended disclosure or breaches of confidentiality.

+## Match by Peds Derm and Dermatologists by City
+`00-setup.R` is the starting point.
+`02-find_people_in_the_same_city2.R` is part of an exploratory script from the Ari project.
+It cleans up the phone numbers.

+tyler::city_state_generalist_specialist_matching - The city_state_generalist_specialist_matching function is designed to filter and sample generalists and specialists for city-state combinations from a given dataset.
+It first ensures that each city-state combination has a minimum number of generalists and specialists as specified by the user.
+Then, it samples a specified number of generalists and specialists from each qualifying city-state combination.
+Optionally, the function can save the sampled results to a CSV file.
+tyler::city_state_sample_specialists -

 # Closing Time
 * Move REDCap to "analysis/cleanup phase."
 ![Screen Shot 2023-05-13 at 10 35 24 AM](https://github.com/mufflyt/mystery_shopper/assets/44621942/c1e8a18b-44f6-4863-969c-b3793b0458b7)